antielectronbomb/castaway-plugins-wiki-protons/Wiki-Changelog.md

 _**NOTE: [Plugin] means a change applied to the weapon reverts plugin itself.
 [Server] means a change applied to the Castaway.tf game servers.
 [Plugin/Server] means changes are applied to both.**_

+### December 29, 2025
+- **[Server] Reverted for a trial period the Sandvich to pre-February 14, 2012, Blutsauger to release, Buff Banner to release, Equalizer/Escape Plan to pre-Hatless Update, Wrangler to pre-Love & War, and Rescue Ranger to pre-Tough Break.**
+- **[Plugin] Fixed reverted Shortstop autoreload bug for shoveless variants by forcing a reload whenever alt-fire is pressed.**
+- **[Plugin] Fixed reverted Ambassador long-range headshots not counting towards the headshot score.
+This only applies to every first headshot after the 1.0 s accuracy cooldown.**
+- **[Plugin] Fully reverted the projectile hitboxes for both the Pomson 6000 and Righteous Bison variants back to the original 48x48x48 hammer units sized projectile cube hitbox.**
+- **[Plugin] Edited the Release Pomson 6000 variant reverts info to include that it is supposed to fully drain the cloak meter of any Spy who is cloaked and/or disguised (does not fully drain against undisguised and uncloaked Spies), which was a historical bug.
+This means the full drain cloak bug is kept intentionally for historical accuracy.**
+- **[Plugin] Added pre-February 14, 2008 quickscope revert for all Sniper Rifles.
+All Sniper Rifles are able to instantly do quickscope critical hit headshots even if the headshot occurs in less than 0.2 seconds.**
+- **[Plugin] Added pre-Classless Update Sandman variant.
+Full stuns, can stun invulnerable players, stun victims receive 50% damage, no health penalty, no double jump, 15 sec ball recharge time.**
+- **[Plugin] Added pre-Manniversary Persian Persuader variant.
+Picks up ammo as health (including metal from dropped ammo, 120 HP per drop, this means more HP from dropped weapons and building gibs), +100% charge recharge rate, no max ammo penalty, and can gain ammo from dispensers/carts.**
+- **[Plugin] Cleaned up code**
+- **[Plugin] Updated localization files, updated cfgs**

+### December 25, 2025
+- **[Plugin] Use new attribute to adjust the Tomislav firing sound pitch while retaining the visual inspectpanel attributes.**
+- **[Plugin] Fixed being able to visually airblast (from the perspective of other players) right after spawning with the no-airblast variants of the Backburner.**

 ### December 19, 2025
 - **[Plugin] Added historically accurate variant for reverted Amputator.
 This variant does not give Uber when healing via the taunt.**
 - **[Plugin/Server] Huntsman taunt bug revert now uses a weapon revert cvar instead of a general cvar setting.**